 That is why more and more jewelers worldwide are switching from selling mined diamonds to creating and trading lab-grown diamonds.
 They chose to stay away from the natural diamonds because of the humanitarian and ecological toll of extracting them.

-So what are lab-grown diamonds, and how are they the better choice compared to their mined counterparts?
+So what are lab-grown diamonds, and how are they the better choice than their mined counterparts?
 Find answers below to the most frequently asked questions about lab-created diamonds.

 What are lab-grown diamonds?